lubiluk/skill-transfer/Readme.md

 ## Requirements

 This package is **Developed and Tested on ROS Kinetic**.
-For use with Gazebo simulator additional Gazebo models and plugins are needed.
-These can be found here: https://github.com/lubiluk/iros2018-gazebo
 At it's core, the system makes use of Giskard library for robot control: https://github.com/SemRoCo/giskard_core

 ## Architecture